 How You'll Benefit

-Learn from political operatives and elected officials
+Learn from political operatives and experts in the field

 Participate in a mock campaign